Lutheranism by region: Oceania

 According to the most recent national census, approximately 0.7% of the Australian population call themselves Lutherans.
 Most Lutherans in Australia are members of congregations that form the Lutheran Church of Australia (LCA).
 At present the Lutheran Church of Australia has elected only to be an associate member of the two large worldwide Lutheran fellowships, the LWF and ILC.

-Several conservative groups of Australian Lutherans exist as the Evangelical Lutheran Congregations of the Reformation (ELCR), the Australian Evangelical Lutheran Church, and St Jude The Apostle Evangelical Lutheran Church, Melbourne.
+More conservative groups of Australian Lutherans exist as the Evangelical Lutheran Congregations of the Reformation (ELCR) and the Australian Evangelical Lutheran Church.

 Most Lutherans in Australia live in rural areas, although this is changing.
-The very earliest Lutherans came to Australia under August Kavel in 1839 as a result of the Prussian Union.
+The very earliest Lutherans came to Australia under August Kavel in 1839, as a result of the Prussian Union.
 Later immigrants show much more diversity, which resulted in many splits and the formation of many small Lutheran synods throughout Australia.
-Lutherans are most prominent in South Australia, Queensland, and Victoria.
-After many years of discussion, in 1966 the two main synods and therefore most Lutheran congregations joined together to form the Lutheran Church of Australia.
+Lutherans are most prominent in South Australia, Queensland and Victoria.
+After many years of discussion in 1966 the two main synods and therefore most Lutheran congregations joined to form the Lutheran Church of Australia.

-The Lutheran Church has been in New Zealand since the Upper Moutere area, near Nelson, was settled mainly by Lutheran migrants from Germany starting about 1843.
+The Lutheran Church has been in New Zealand since the Upper Moutere area, near Nelson, was settled mainly by Lutheran migrants from Germany, from about 1843.
 Lutheran missionaries accompanied them, sponsored by the North German Mission Society.
 Pastor Johann Wohlers soon left to work among Māori on Ruapuke Island, near Stewart Island.
 Pastor Johann Riemenschneider moved to Taranaki and set up the first North Island Lutheran mission.
 Pastor Johannes Heine remained in Nelson, where 4% of the population was Lutheran in 1861.
 Lutherans also arrived from Scandinavia in the 1870s and settled in the Manawatu, and in northern Wairarapa and southern Hawke’s Bay.
 By 1900 New Zealand Lutherans numbered 450.
 During the First World War membership of the Lutheran Church dropped because use of the German language was banned and many German migrants were interned.
-The German Church in Christchurch was confiscated, and in 1918 its bells were melted for scrap metal.
-St John’s Church in Halcombe, Manawatu, was burned down.
+St Paul's Church in Christchurch was confiscated, and in 1918 its bells were melted for scrap metal.
+St John's Church in Halcombe, Manawatu, was burned down.
 Church numbers rose again after the Second World War with an influx of European migrants.
-In 2018, there were about 3,600 New Zealand Lutherans, 0.08% of the New Zealand population.
+In 2018 there were about 3,600 New Zealand Lutherans, 0.08% of the New Zealand population.

 Papua New Guinea also has a sizeable Lutheran community.
 According to recent census information, Lutherans form about 16% of the country's population.